 The Central American paradise boasts jungles, waterfalls, the world’s only jaguar reserve (Cockscomb Basin Wildlife Sanctuary), and magical caves including Actun Tunichil Muknal – which involves swimming through the cave to the central atrium where you can find sacrificial remains.

-One of its greatest attractions is the Mayan ruins, which are scattered deep in the jungles and atop hills.
+One of its greatest attractions is the numerous ancient Maya Sites, which are scattered deep in the jungles and atop hills.
 There are some 600 sites in Belize alone, placing it firmly among the top countries for the number and variety of ancient temples.
 The sites are incredibly significant as they are the birthplace of calendar systems, hieroglyphic writing and are renowned for developing the science of astronomy.